anatolieGhebea/simpleDocBuilder/README.md

 # docit

-This is a simple application tool that let's people write documents in simple text maner, as if writing in MS Word or Google Doc.
-Than easily export the document as one of the following formats:
+This is a simple application tool that let's people write documents in simple text manner, as if writing in MS Word or Google Doc.
+Then easily export the document in one of the following formats:

 - [ ] html: Ready to use, load the content of the arichive on your server and you are good to go
 - [ ] pdf